In a dim, smoky, basement restaurant with a disco ball dangling from the ceiling, Josh McDowell tries to order some food.

 "Tell God you want him to be your CEO."

 Josh intended the business symposium to help Russian business professionals understand their ultimate need for God.
-The people had been so indoctrinated in atheism until democracy replaced communism in 1992, that even today, Campus Crusade's director for Russia estimates that only 7,000 to 9,000 of the 4.7 million people living in St. Petersburg follow Jesus.
+The people had been so indoctrinated in atheism until democracy replaced communism in 1992, that even today, Cru's director for Russia estimates that only 7,000 to 9,000 of the 4.7 million people living in St. Petersburg follow Jesus.

 Josh knows one person can't change those numbers, even someone high-profile like himself.
 But he's passing along his passion for the Russian people to men and women like Susanne.